- Facilities Planning & Campus Development (FPC)

 - Why do large trees have to be removed?

 Answer: Large trees may have to be removed if they are diseased or damaged, damage underground utilities, damage hardscape and create safety hazards or if they interfere with new campus improvements.
 Large trees are a great asset to the campus and we do our best to protect and keep healthy all trees.
 While some trees are being removed new trees are being planted.
-Since 1994 there has been a 700% increase in the number of trees on campus.

 - Why are landscaped areas over watered?